 Made from black gram lentils, urad dal laddu is exceedingly rich in protein and vitamin B9.
 Aside from that, urad dal laddu also features jaggery and ghee, which are great sources of iron and healthy fats, respectively.

-As you can imagine, urad dal laddu is incredibly nutritious, making it ideal as both a midday snack or a grab-and-go breakfast.
+As you can imagine, Urad Dal Laddu is incredibly nutritious, making it ideal as an Indian grab-and-go food at any time of the day.
 This Indian dessert might look like a huge indulgence, but it’s actually quite a lot healthier than you may think.

 Easy Indian Sweet Soups To Sate Your Inner Child

-Even though the milk balls are the stars of this Indian dessert, it doesn’t make the syrup any less important.
+Although the milk balls are the stars of this iconic Indian dish, it doesn’t make the syrup any less important.
 You’ll need to make sure that the syrup is slightly sticky but not too thick.
 With the right consistency, the Indian milk balls will be able to soak up the mouthwatering syrup.

 Make irresistible gulab jamun at home with the instructions in this video.